umbrellodesign/samplemodel/README.md

 $ git init project_name

-this creates an empty git repository for your project. move your umbrello object in this folder.
+this creates an empty git repository for your project. move your umbrello samplemodel in this folder under the .git directory.

-$ git add diagram1
+$ git add samplemodel

 check the git status